🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Another type of stock overhang can be created by institutional investors — or companies that manage investments on behalf of clients or members of a firm.
 Institutional investors tend to have a larger stake in a particular stock compared with individual investors.
 This means that when the institutional investor plans to sell a large portion of their shares, a market overhang could kick in when investors become aware of this possible sale.

-The anticipation of a large block of shares entering the market could drive prices down, and thus investors might hold off trading this particular stock — impacting its price, even before the institutional investor has made a move.
+The anticipation of a large block of shares entering the market could drive prices down, and thus investors might hold off trading this particular stock — affecting its price, even before the institutional investor has made a move.

 The stock overhang might be worse if it occurs during a price decline.
 In that case, investors may see the decline in share price, become aware that a large investor may sell a block of shares (which could further depress the price), become even more wary of buying or selling the company’s shares.